ARCHIVED-mean-stack/session-5/README.md

 </ul>
 `,
 ```

 Make it an external file:

 ```js
 templateUrl: 'recipes/recipe-template.html',
 ```

-Note - this link it relative to index.html
+(Note - the link is relative to index.html)

 ###Styling the Recipes